nforgeio/neonKUBE/Doc/DEVELOPER.md

 25. *Optional*: Install the latest version of **XCP-ng Center** from [here](https://github.com/xcp-ng/xenadmin/releases) if you'll need to manage Virtual Machines hosted on XCP-ng.

+26. *Optional*: Developers who will be publishing **nuget packages* will need to obtain a nuget API key from a senior developer and install the key on their workstation via:

+&nbsp;&nbsp;&nbsp;&nbsp;`nuget SetApiKey APIKEY`

 ## Git Branches

 neonKUBE conventions for GitHub branches: